 Steeper Group designs, manufactures, distributes, supplies, fits, and repairs orthotic, prosthetic, and assistive technology products and associated consumables.
-We employ over 450 employees in the UK and USA and have customers and suppliers worldwide.
-The turnover of the Group for the year ending 28 February 2017 was £37m.
+We employ over 420 employees in the UK and USA and have customers and suppliers worldwide.
+The turnover of the Group for the year ending 28 February 2019 was £36.8m.

 Steeper Group complies with all applicable laws, rules and regulations when conducting its business.
 This applies to all persons employed by or affiliated with the Group.
 We adopt procedures that are in line with our values, and we expect all organisations we work with, including our supply chain, to adhere to our ethical standards and to enforce policies that comply with all relevant legislation.
+Integrity (being honest and having strong moral principles) is one of our core business values.